thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 This will cause our component to render an empty string.
-As a quick fix, we only set the value when it's truthy:
+As a quick fix, we only set the value when it's not undefined:

 {% highlight js %}
 {% raw %}
 writeValue(value: any) {
-  if (value) {
+  if (value !== undefined) {
     this.counterValue = value;
   }
 }
 {% endraw %}
 {% endhighlight %}

 Now, it only overrides the default when there's an actual value written to the control.
-Next, we implement `registerOnChange()`.
-This method has access to a function that informs the outside world about changes and since there's no additional special work we want to do when calling this method, we can register it as it is.
+Next, we implement `registerOnChange()` and `registerOnTouch()`. `registerOnChange()` has access to a function that informs the outside world about changes.
+Here's where we can do special work, whenever we propagate the change, if we wanted to. `registerOnTouch()` registers a callback that is excuted whenever a form contorl is "touched".
+E.g. when an input element blurs, it fire the touch event.
+We don't want to do anything at this event, so we can implement the interface with an empty function.

 {% highlight js %}
 {% raw %}